News

 Finally, when death approaches and stares us in the face, we penetrate deeper below the surface of appearances to embrace the underlying reality within and beyond us, like an ocean wherein, alternately, waves rise and fall, time and again.
 This underlying reality—that science aims to formally grasp in terms of laws and principles, based on evidence—gives shape to everything and has always done so effortlessly.

 At that level of reflection, we are one with the reality in question, which is foundational and timeless, and can appropriately be characterized as divine (without appealing to a tradition in particular), simply to acknowledge its supremacy in the order of things, as it transcends death and every other instance of transformation from one thing to another in the infinite course of universal evolution.
-This mental elevation represents a spiritual liberation that is transpersonal, fluid, and open onto an incredibly ri
+This mental elevation represents a spiritual liberation that is transpersonal, fluid, and open onto an incredibly rich unknown.

 Joseph Wilson